talentrics/Project_proposal_2020/README.md

 # Project_proposal_2020

-# "Talent Beyond Boundaries" - a skills based approach to hire diverse talent
+# "Talent Beyond Boundaries"
+A skills based approach to hire diverse talent and drive business value.
 A project proposal for the application of data science for social good.

 # What is the business need?